ydroal/holbertonschool-validation/module2_task0/README.md

 This is a simple HTTP API for the Awesome Inc. website.

+# Prerequisites

+Before you start, make sure you have the following installed:

+Go (version 1.15)
+curl

 ## Features

 - Returns a 404 Not Found for requests to the root path ("/") (e.g. http://localhost:9999/ or http://localhost:9999)